CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

 - /etc/paths.d
 - /etc/path

-Which one you use will depend on what you have installed except putting a file in /etc/paths.d is what I prefer to do.
+Which one you use will depend on what you have installed, except putting a file in /etc/paths.d - which also is the way I prefer to do.

-Finally, to answer the question posed by this section's title, it may help to list all of the `python` / `python3` things found in `$PATH` instead of just the one that will be executed by default.
-To do that, add the `-a` switch to `which`:
+Finally, to answer the question posed by this section's title, it may help to list all of the `python` / `python3` things found in `$PATH` instead of just the first hit.
+To do so, add the `-a` switch to `which`:

 ```bash
 % which -a python3
 ...
 ```

+This will show a list of all binaries which are actually available in your PATH.

 ### Debugging?